GeorgePieVG/blasphemer/FORK_Changelog.md

 FORK_Changelog.md:

+# Make sure to use "-deh blasphem.hhe -hhever 1.3" with crispy-heretic.
+# Will need to use "-heretic" with dsda-heretic.

 #######
 0.1.9-fork-006

+New Pickup sprites - Nmn, Stilgar
 Fix buildcfg - Georgy Samoilov
 New Freedoom lava flat, new lava ball -  Georgy Samoilov Added HHE support - GeorgePieVG